L. L. Zamenhof: Honours and namesakes

-In Gothenburg, Sweden a public square is named Esperantoplatsen.
+A public square in Gothenburg, Sweden is named Esperantoplatsen, where a café named Zamenhof opened in 2018.

 In Italy, a few streets are named after Esperanto, including Largo Esperanto in Pisa.

-In 1959, UNESCO honoured Zamenhof in the occasion of his centenary.
+In 1959, UNESCO honoured Zamenhof on the occasion of his centenary.
 In 2015, it decided to support the celebration of the 100th anniversary of his death.

 His birthday, 15 December, is celebrated annually as Zamenhof Day by users of Esperanto.
 On 15 December 2009, Esperanto's green-starred flag flew on the Google homepage to commemorate Zamenhof's 150th birthday.

 The house of the Zamenhof family and a monument to Zamenhof are sites on the Jewish Heritage Trail in Białystok, which was opened in June 2008 by volunteers at The University of Białystok Foundation.
 Białystok is also home to the Ludwik Zamenhof Centre.

 In 1960, Esperanto summer schools were established in Stoke-on-Trent in the United Kingdom by the Esperanto Association of Britain (EAB), which began to provide lessons and promote the language locally.
 There is a road named after Zamenhof in the city: Zamenhof Grove.

-As Dr. Zamenhof was born on 15 December 1859, the Esperanto Society of New York gathers every December to celebrate Zamenhofa Tago (Zamenhof Day in Esperanto).
+As Zamenhof was born on 15 December 1859, the Esperanto Society of New York gathers every December to celebrate Zamenhofa Tago (Zamenhof Day in Esperanto).